adeelnawaz/salesmanagement/README.md

 salesmanagement
 ===============

-A simple sales management system for whole sale dealers.
+A simple sales management system for whole sale dealers based on PHP Zend.